Haymarket railway station

 Haymarket railway station is the second largest railway station in Edinburgh, Scotland, after Waverley railway station.

 The station serves as a major commuter and long-distance destination, located near the city centre, in the West End.
 Trains from the station serve much of Scotland, including Fife and Glasgow, as well as suburban lines to the east, and the East Coast Main Line through to London King's Cross.
-It is the seventh busiest railway station in Scotland.
+It is the fifth busiest railway station in Scotland.